 CF Project: SBCBH recently broke ground on the site of the new SBCBH clinic building.
-It is anticipated that the building will be completed in Spring 2021.
+Construction is actively in progress and it is anticipated that the building will be completed in Spring 2021.

 CFTN Program Changes in Next Fiscal Years